SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-05-01]] 3:34 PM — Synced 5 highlights from 1 document.
     - 5 highlights from Rabbit R1 AI Box Revealed to Just Be an Android App

+[[2024-05-01]] 8:34 PM — Synced 18 highlights from 1 document.
+    - 18 highlights from Graph Learning and Geometric Deep Learning — Part 1